 – Eleanor C.

 You’re right, Eleanor.
-Avoid using “To Whom it May Concern” at all costs.
+Avoid using “To Whom It May Concern” at all costs.
 That’s over.

 Even if the hiring manager’s name is not mentioned in the job posting that you are applying for, there are still a few ways that you can find out who is doing the hiring.

-Some job ads, particularly for smaller companies, will ask you to send your application directly to an email address.
+Some job ads will ask you to send your application directly to an email address, particularly for smaller companies.
 Sometimes that address alone can reveal the hiring manager’s name.
-If you’re emailing your resume to [email protected], you can safely assume that the recipient’s last name is Smith and their first name begins with B. Google ‘Smith Acme’ and see what you find.
-Look at the companies ‘Our Team’ page or Linked in profile for employees named B. Smith.
+If you’re emailing your resume to [email protected], you can safely assume that the recipient’s last name is Smith, and their first name begins with B. Google ‘Smith Acme’ and see what you find.
+Look at the companies ‘Our Team’ page or LinkedIn profile for employees named B. Smith.

-You still shouldn’t say, “To Whom it May Concern” or “Dear Sir or Madam.”
+You still shouldn’t say, “To Whom It May Concern” or “Dear Sir or Madam.”

 Try something such as “Dear Acme,” “Hello Communications Director,” or “Hi Sales Hiring Committee.”

 The address doesn’t have to be a big deal, and most readers will gloss over it to get to the content of your letter.
 The more personal and specific it is, the better, and you don’t want it to stand out in an obviously generic or outdated way.